Family of latest Quebec femicide victim calling on public to take stand to end domestic violence

 “She was violently beaten by a man she gave all her love to,” her brother said.

-Frennette said his sister will be remembered for her “big infectious smile” and for being the life of the party.
+Frennette said his sister will be remembered for her “big infectious smile,” for being the life of the party and for being a loving mother to her son.

 He added that her family will start a non-profit foundation in her honour set to help victims of domestic violence.